How Much Will Solar Actually Save on My Thai Electricity Bill?

 When the export rate effectively becomes zero, every kWh the household fails to consume at home is a wasted kWh.
 That is the single biggest gap between an installer’s quoted savings and what actually shows up on the bill — bigger than panel degradation, weather, or shading.

-Citation capsule: Solar production peaks midday while typical Thai household demand peaks morning and evening — meaning a working family without a battery may self-consume only 30-50% of what their panels generate, with the remainder exported to the grid for zero compensation under the frozen net billing quota (EnergySage and Energy News Center, 2024).
+Citation capsule: Solar production peaks midday while typical Thai household demand peaks morning and evening — meaning a working family without a battery may self-consume only 30-50% of what their panels generate, with the remainder exported to the grid for 2.20 THB/kWh if a spot remains in the new 500 MW net billing round that reopened 1 July 2026, first-come-first-served (EnergySage, 2024; MEA, Jul 2026).

 What About Selling Power Back to the Grid?

-For the live status of the program, see .
+For the live status of the program, see our guide to feed-in tariff.

 How Fast Does Rooftop Solar Pay for Itself in Thailand?